ReCore-sys/ASMShare/checklist.md

 - [x] Require admin to see logs
 - [x] Users can change their name
 - [ ] Redo home page to be more helpful (WIP)
+- [ ] Add an info page

 ### Post-launch

+- [ ] Get an actual search algorithm, not this mess I have
 - [ ] Add voting
 - [ ] Somehow get async workers on gunicorn
 - [ ] Game in an error page